ITRS-Group/cordial/tools/geneos/docs/geneos_set.md

   -k, --keyfile KEYFILE               keyfile to use for encoding secrets
-                                      default is instance configured keyfile -s, --secure NAME[=VALUE]           encode a secret for NAME, prompt if VALUE not supplied, using a keyfile -e, --env NAME=VALUE                An environment variable for instance start-up (Repeat as required) -E, --secureenv NAME[=VALUE]        encode a secret for env var NAME, prompt if VALUE not supplied, using a keyfile -i, --include PRIORITY:[PATH|URL]   An include file in the format PRIORITY:[PATH|URL] (Repeat as required, gateway only) -g, --gateway HOSTNAME:PORT         A gateway connection in the format HOSTNAME:PORT (Repeat as required, san and floating only) -a, --attribute NAME=VALUE          An attribute in the format NAME=VALUE (Repeat as required, san only) -t, --type NAME                     A type NAME
+                                      default is instance configured keyfile -s, --secure NAME[=VALUE]           encode a secret for NAME, prompt if VALUE not supplied, using a keyfile -e, --env NAME=VALUE                Environment variable for instance start-up (Repeat as required) -E, --secureenv NAME[=VALUE]        encode a secret for env var NAME, prompt if VALUE not supplied, using a keyfile -i, --include PRIORITY:[PATH|URL]   An include file in the format PRIORITY:[PATH|URL] (Repeat as required, gateway only) -g, --gateway HOSTNAME:PORT         A gateway connection in the format HOSTNAME:PORT (Repeat as required, san and floating only) -a, --attribute NAME=VALUE          Attribute in the format NAME=VALUE (Repeat as required, san only) -t, --type NAME                     A type NAME
                                       (Repeat as required, san only)